roman-milk/roman-milk.github.io/a-lesbian-love-story-of-sorts.md

+===

- ****** A Lesbian Love Story- of Sorts ****** bysilkstockingslover© I said, "Calm down.
+I said, "Calm down.
 Phantom of the Opera is in town.
 Tell him you and I got all dolled up for a nice supper and a show.
 Technically that is all true.
 We did go out for a supper and we definitely saw a show.
 He will assume it is the play you saw."

  This seemed to relax her a bit.
 I then added, "You should probably take that toy out."